moinworld/wtm-website/docs/iot-readme.md

 ## Configuration

+1. In Arduino: Select the board `Tools > Board > NodeMCU 1.0`
-1. In Arduino: Open `File > Examples > FirebaseArduino > FirebaseRoom_ESP8266`
+1. Open `File > Examples > FirebaseArduino > FirebaseRoom_ESP8266`
 (you can close the other Window)
 1. In the file replace `WIFI_SSID` "SSID" with `WIFI_SSID` "Mindspace_kloepperhaus"
 1. Replace the `WIFI_PASSWORD`
-1. Go to https://firebase.google.com/ and create a new Project
+1. Go to https://firebase.google.com/ and create a new Project (You need to LogIn with your Google account, it's for free)
 1. Go to Project Settings
 1. Copy the `Project-ID`
 1. Replace (in the Arduino file) at `FIREBASE_HOST` the word `example` with the Project-ID